Jayhawker: Guerrilla fighting

 The depredations of the Jayhawkers contributed to the descent of the Missouri–Kansas border region into some of the most vicious guerrilla fighting of the Civil War.
 In the first year of the war, much of the movable wealth in western Missouri had been transferred to Kansas, and large swaths of western Missouri had been laid waste, by an assortment of Kansas Jayhawkers ranging from outlaws and independent military bands to rogue federal troops such as Lane's Brigade and Jennison's Jayhawkers.
 In February 1862, the Union command instituted martial law due to "the crime of armed depredations or jay-hawking having reached a height dangerous to the peace and posterity to the whole State (Kansas) and seriously compromising the Union cause in the border counties of Missouri."

 One expert on the Jayhawkers stated that the Border War would have been bad enough given the fighting between secessionist and unionist Missourians, "but it was basically Kansas craving for revenge and Kansas craving for loot that set the tone of the war.
 Nowhere else, with the grim exception of the East Kentucky and East Tennessee mountains, did the Civil War degenerate so completely into a squalid, murderous, slugging match as it did in Kansas and Missouri."
 The most infamous event in this war of raids and reprisals was Confederate leader William Quantrill's raid on Lawrence, Kansas, known as the Lawrence Massacre.
 In response to Quantrill's raid, the Union command issued General Order No. 11 (1863), the forced depopulation of specified Missouri border counties.

+Another often overlooked area of operation for Jayhawkers was Florida.
+During the war, some 2,000 Floridians fought for the Union (half of which were black).
+Most of these were escaped slaves, poor whites, or former politicians.
+Though less common than in the border states, violence against civilians did occur.
+One notable act of irregular warfare happened on December 4, 1861, when fifteen Unionist irregulars operating from the area around Fort Pickens conducted a long-distance raid on Duval county.
+Mrs. Jane Steele, whose husband was Holmes Steele, described the aftermath of the raid in a letter to a friend.

+Wartime violence killed at least a hundred Floridian civilians during the course war.

 Intended to eliminate sanctuary and sustenance for pro-Confederate guerrilla fighters, it was enforced by troops from Kansas, and provided an excuse for a final round of plundering, arson, and summary execution perpetrated against the civilian population of western Missouri.
 In the words of one observer, "the Kansas–Missouri border was a disgrace even to barbarism."